Things to do

-There are two entrance categories – amateur and professional You are not eligible to enter if you’re playing on main stage this year.
+You are not eligible to enter if you’re playing a full, paid set on main stage this year.

 Kids ActivitiesChick Rose School of Bluegrass

-Saturday 10am – 2pm: Intensive workshop led by Ryan Stevens and crew – gather in lobby of main auditorium.
-Sunday 11:00am – Special performance on the main stage in the auditorium
+Saturday 10am – 12pm: Intensive workshop led by Stacey Harnew and crew – gather in lobby of main auditorium.
+Saturday

 A Mandolin Tasting is when you get some very knowledgeable and talented mandolin players in a room with some very nice mandolins.
 This differs from a mandolin workshop in that the focus in less about playing techniques ...Read More